 - ¼ cup organic evaporated cane juice (optional, for decorating)

-- ¼ cup German rock sugar (optional, for decorating) (where to buy)
+- ¼ cup German rock sugar (optional, for decorating) (

 - Preheat oven to 375 degrees.